 How Does Adaptive Cruise Control Work?

-Today’s ACC systems don’t rely on external systems, such as roadside infrastructure or satellite communications, to maintain their speed.
-Instead, they use onboard computers and sophisticated sensors, such as radar systems, to monitor the other vehicles on the road.
+ACC systems use onboard computers and sophisticated sensors, such as radar or laser systems, to monitor the other vehicles on the road.
 Because of this, adaptive cruise control is also called radar cruise control or autonomous cruise control.

 - The ACC module processes sensor data to determine if there’s another vehicle in front of the car.

 - The engine control module regulates the engine throttle according to data from the ACC module and the instrument cluster.

 - The brake control module checks the vehicle’s speed and applies the brakes when necessary.

 - The instrument cluster relays information about the system back to the driver and sends information from the cruise switches to the ACC module and the engine control module.